About the VCE

 Adult students with credit for interstate or overseas studies or block credit recognition from VET training

-For these students, at least 5 of the 8 units required for satisfactory completion must be VCE units or credit from nationally recognised VET training, of which four units must be at Units 3 and 4 levels.
+For these students, at least 5 of the 8 units required for satisfactory completion must be VCE units or credit from nationally recognised VET training, of which 4 units must be at Units 3 and 4 levels.

 Adult students claiming results before their current year enrolment